Table of Contents

 Instant payouts gives you the flexibility to speed up your cash flow.

-Instant payouts are available on select plans.
+Instant payouts are available on all plans.
 View our current pricing plans.

 Note: You can withdraw a limit of $9,999 at once with instant payouts, up to a limit of $10,000 within a 24-hour period.
 However some banks impose their own monthly limits so you may need to reach out to your bank to understand if you are subject to any other limits.

-Click Get it Now to withdraw funds.
+Note: Click Pay Out Now to withdraw funds.
 Of the available funds, you will be able to choose how much is withdrawn and sent to your debit card.
 You can choose to withdraw the full amount or a partial amount.
-The first time you click the Get it Now button, you will be prompted to enter your debit card details.
+The first time you click the Pay Out Now button, you will be prompted to enter your debit card details.

 There will be an additional 1% fee for instant payouts, the Withdraw button will show the total amount that will be paid out to your debit card once the fee is taken out of the amount you are choosing to withdraw.